containers/crun-vm/docs/2-podman-docker.md

 also want to pass flags `-it` to podman-exec.

-If you actually just want to exec into the container in which the VM is running (probably to debug some problem with crun-qemu itself), pass in `-` as the username.
+If you actually just want to exec into the container in which the VM is running (probably to debug some problem with crun-vm itself), pass in `-` as the username.

 ## Port forwarding